 Baenidae Cope, 1873

-Baenidae indet.
+Neurankylus sp.
+Lambe, 1902

 Material.
 RAM 28750, an articulated but incomplete carapace and plastron.

 Locality and horizon.
 RAM locality V2021009, located within Oregon Basin, Park County, Wyoming.
 Detailed locality data are available to qualified individuals upon request.
 The site is in the lower third of the Mesaverde Formation, 96 meters above the base as measured from the lowest visible sandstone bed in the area; the formation in this part of the Oregon Basin is approximately 350 m to 420 m thick (Farke, personal observation; Hewett, 1926).
 RAM V2021009 is situated within a 1 meter thick gray siltstone with small (~1 cm diameter) clay clasts, scattered vertebrate bone fragments, and carbonaceous plant debris, overlying a 1 meter thick coal seam.
-The siltstone was overlain by a grey mudstone which was capped by a resistant brown sandstone ledge.
+The siltstone was overlain by a grey mudstone, which was capped by a resistant brown sandstone ledge.

-Figure 2: RAM 28750, partial shell of Baenidae, in A) dorsal; B) ventral; and C) left lateral views.
+Figure 2: RAM 28750, partial shell of Neurankylus sp., in A) dorsal; B) ventral; and C) left lateral views.
 D) Interpretive reconstruction showing major features on the plastron in ventral view, mirrored to present both halves.
 Preserved sulci are shown with solid gray lines; dashed gray lines depict sulci that are not visible in the specimen but have been depicted to help provide context.
 Scale bar equals 10 cm.
-Abbreviations: ab, abdominal scute; an, anal scute; apl, anterior pleural lobe; eg, extragular scute; fas, femoral-anal sulcus; fem, femoral scute; g, gular scute; ppl, posterior pleural lobe.
+Abbreviations: ab, abdominal scute; an, anal scute; apl, anterior plastral lobe; eg, extragular scute; fas, femoral-anal sulcus; fem, femoral scute; g, gular scute; ppl, posterior plastral lobe.

 Description